Help is on the way!

-Many people believe that therapy is too expensive or simply not covered by their insurance, which stops them from seeking help.
-We’re here to clear things up: your Medicare plan absolutely provides coverage for mental health services.
+Cost should never be the reason you don’t get the support you need.
+Many people believe therapy is too expensive, but we’re here to clear things up: your Medicare plan provides coverage for mental health services.
 This isn’t a special add-on; it’s a core part of your benefits.
-Outpatient counseling, including individual teletherapy sessions, is a Medicare Part B covered service.
-This guide will show you exactly what’s covered and how to find a provider who accepts your plan.
-We’ll demystify the process of finding emotional support for Medicare recipients, so cost is one less thing to worry about.
+Whether you’re looking for medicare life transition support or wondering, “does medicare cover grief counseling?“, the answer is often yes.
+This guide will show you exactly how your plan covers various medicare counseling services and how to find a provider who accepts it.
+Let’s make finding emotional support simple, so cost is one less thing to worry about.

 Key Takeaways